Who is eligible to apply?

 What are the components of a strong strategy?

-Cities of Service believes the strongest strategies intentionally tap the expertise and talent of citizens to tackle public problems.
-The strongest strategies demonstrate creativity, create efficiencies, are easily replicable, and foster collaboration and connections among citizens, city leaders, and key stakeholders.
+The strongest strategies intentionally tap the expertise and talent of citizens to tackle public problems.
+They demonstrate creativity, create efficiencies, are replicable, and foster collaboration and connections among citizens, city leaders, and key stakeholders.

 Strategies must have already been implemented and show evidence of significantly decreasing (or completely solving!) a public problem.
 Strategies that have not been implemented or have not demonstrated impact are not eligible.